 Step 1 – Appoint a System Administrator

-Your PlanPlus CRM needs a dedicated head coach and cheerleader within your organization. mobile home park financing The administrator will help you plan and prepare for each step of the implementation.
+Your PlanPlus CRM needs a dedicated head coach and cheerleader within your organization.
+The administrator will help you plan and prepare for each step of the implementation.
 This is the “go to” person for your users, who will be able to offer assistance and training.

 Having a System Administrator will increase the “buy in” from your sales force, and help guarantee success